-An "excellent" is merited by the horse and rider that complete a test with no major faults such as forgetting a movement or to salute the judge.
+An "excellent" is merited by the horse and rider that complete a test with no major faults such as forgetting a movement or saluting the judge.
 A "very good" is given to the rider who has one major or several minor faults.
-Other major faults include resistance to bit, unwillingness to move forward, any misbehavior (bucking, rearing, etc.) Minor faults encompass breaks of gait, intermixing of movements, not utilizing entire arena for test movements.
+Other major faults include resistance to bit, unwillingness to move forward, and any misbehavior (bucking, rearing, etc.) Minor faults encompass breaks of gait, intermixing of movements, and not utilizing the entire arena for test movements.